Houston Post-Divorce Modification Attorneys

 Whether the terms of a divorce are decided in litigation or negotiated out-of-court, a binding court order finalizes matters of child custody, visitation, property division, spousal support, and more.
 Many families find it necessary to seek changes to these orders as their lives evolve and circumstances change, and post-divorce modifications can accomplish this goal.

 Our Houston post-divorce modification lawyers can provide the aggressive legal advocacy you need when you have experienced a substantial change in circumstances.
-If you believe there is a valid reason to seek a modification, our team at the Woodfill Law Firm can discuss your circumstances and determine if there is sufficient justification to file a modification motion with the court.
+If you believe there is a valid reason to seek a modification, our team at the Woodfill Law Firm can discuss your situation and determine if there is sufficient justification to file a motion with the court.
 We have decades of experience representing Texas clients in matters of family law and will walk you through all legal options available in your case.

 We are not afraid to go to court.
 Contact us online or call (713) 766-0789 to schedule a free initial consultation.

 What Can a Post-Divorce Modification Accomplish in Texas?

 Texas law allows former spouses to seek modifications to certain elements of a divorce decree.
 After carefully evaluating every facet of your case, we can advise what you may be able to modify.